giz-t-hub/Corridors/README.md

 | 6 axles           | 48 t               | 30 - 32 t |
 | 7 axles           | 56 t               |           |

+Inland ports are located at Jinja, Port Bell and Bukasa.

 <br>
 <a name="UG_railway"></a>